-You can spend a portion of the day in toledo seeing more of the city.
+You can spend a portion of the day in Toledo seeing more of the city.
 This is a good idea if you got there late the previous day.
 Or, set off early and spend the majority of the day in Madrid.

 What you do is up to you and might depend on your plans after you get to Madrid.
 With so much to do in the capital, it would be a waste to get there and leave the next day.
-You can see a lot during 24 hours in Madrid, but more time is not o be sniffed at.
+You can see a lot during 24 hours in Madrid, but more time is not to be sniffed at.

 For culture vultures, The Prado is one of the most popular art museums in Spain and has several famous pieces in its collection such as David with the head of Goliath by Caravaggio.